Best Productivity Apps to Improve Your Work

 Cons: Limited features for task management and other productivity skills

 Google Calendar is part of the Google suite of apps, which you can access by simply creating a Google account.
-It’s a free calendar app you can use for to-do lists, task scheduling, meeting scheduling, and daily agenda.
-Of course, it integrates smoothly with the rest of Google’s apps, such as Google Meet and Gmail.
-Google Calendar allows you to use multiple calendars to help you prioritize your tasks and share different agendas with different people.
-Navigating the app is intuitive; its simple interface resembles the printed calendar we’ve all used at some point.
+It's a free calendar app you can use for to-do lists, task scheduling, meeting scheduling, and daily agenda.
+Of course, it integrates smoothly with the rest of Google's apps, such as Google Meet and Gmail.
+Google Calendar lets you use multiple calendars to prioritize your tasks and share different agendas with different people.
+Navigating the app is intuitive; its simple interface resembles the printed calendar we've all used at some point.

 Best Productivity Apps for Time Tracking